Museum of Fine Arts, Boston -- Education Intern

 Please see instructions on how to apply at the bottom of this page.

-The intern will split their time between two sections of the Education department, Artful Healing and Administration.
-Within the Artful Healing Program, the Intern will work with the Beyond the Spectrum program.
-Beyond the Spectrum is an arts education program for children 8-12 years of age with Autism Spectrum Disorders accompanied by a family member or caregiver.
-The Intern will assist in planning, implementing, documenting, and teaching Beyond the Spectrum classes, and will use their experience in the current program to design a new Beyond the Spectrum class series for teens and transitioning adults.
+The intern will split their time between three sections of the Education department, Academic Engagement, Administration, and Artful Healing.
+Within the Artful Healing Program, the intern will work with the Beyond the Spectrum program.
+Beyond the Spectrum is an arts education program for children and teens with Autism Spectrum Disorders and their family members or caregivers.
+The Intern will assist in planning, implementing, documenting, and teaching Beyond the Spectrum classes, and will conduct benchmarking research on accessibility web resources at other museums and cultural institutions in preparation for the goal of adding resources to the MFA’s website.

 - Excellent organizational, verbal, and written communication skills;